ketch/RK-Opt/doc/started.rst

 If everything is set up correctly, this will run several tests, and inform you that the tests passed.
 Although the tests available are not very extensive, they cover some of the main functions of the package.
-An extension of the tests suite is planned in the near future.
+An extension of the test suite is planned.